Midwife in the Tire Swing

 “No,” Sarah said icily, “my father has a cat.
 One is enough...”

 “The cat lives in Maine.
 You don’t hear much about plague deaths in Maine.”

 “They’re all dead.
 Who would call?
 And you have locked yourself in the bathroom while I am paralyzed with fright.
 That leaves the Yellow Pages.”

 “What?”
-There was a noticeable delay in transmission and reply, a processing lag as on the NBC Evening News from Afghanistan or Beijing.
+There was a noticeable delay, a processing lag as on the NBC Evening News from Afghanistan or Beijing.
 Slam!
 Smack!
-From Sarah’s side of the hollow core door mounted horsemen collided with lethal intent.
+From Sarah’s side of the hollow core door as mounted horsemen collided with lethal intent.
 “Sarah!
 What’s wrong?
 Are you okay?”

 There was silence and heavy breathing, Sarah’s breathing.
 “I got him with that Louisville Slugger you keep behind the door.
 For Christ’s sake Jerry come on out and help me clean up the mess.”

 Relieved, Jerry unbolted the bathroom door and ventured forth.
 On the floor lay the rat, looking like road-hit ravioli with cheese, but no tread marks, just tomato sauce and hair.
 Jerry made a U-turn and threw up into the toilet.

 Alicia found it hard breaking away from her unsure memories of Archimedes Drye.
 “I want you to know how hard this is for me, Archie.
 Lucy...?”
 She is the same sixteen-year-old Alicia Emmons Lucy met at the Wanamaker Terminal twenty, thirty, forty years before.